 Using Siri on your iPhone or iPad to set, edit or delete alarms is a much faster and easier process than poking, prodding, and navigating around an iPhone touchscreen, last thing at night.

-With Siri, just climb into bed and ask to be woken up at a certain time.
+Just climb into bed and ask to be woken up at a specific time.

 Hey Siri, set an alarm for tomorrow at 7am